ocdevel/gnothi/README.md

-# Gnōthi Seauton: Know Thyself
+# Welcome to Gnothi on GitHub!

-A journal that uses AI to help you introspect and find resources.
+Hello there, seekers of self-knowledge!
+We're excited to introduce Gnothi, a journal and toolkit that uses AI to help you introspect and find resources.

+Gnothi, rooted in the ancient aphorism "Know thyself", is an open-source project designed to guide your self-discovery journey.
+As an AI-assisted journal and toolkit, Gnothi helps you identify patterns and themes in your life, analyze your dreams, track habits, and even connect you with resources such as book recommendations.
+It also allows you to share entries with friends or therapists, fostering a supportive environment for growth and change.

+Our approach blends traditional practices like journaling and behavior tracking with AI-driven insights to highlight areas of opportunity for learning and personal growth.
+While we don't claim to replace therapy or offer medical advice, thousands of individuals have found value in using Gnothi as part of their self-improvement journey.

+We're passionate about the potential of AI to enrich our understanding of ourselves and our lives, and we believe in the power of open-source to make this technology accessible and evolving.
+That's where you come in!
+We invite you to contribute to Gnothi's codebase, helping us refine our tools and broaden the impact of this project.

+Whether you're a seasoned developer or just getting started, we welcome your input.
+So, come join us on this exciting journey of self-discovery and tech innovation.
+Let's work together to make Gnothi the best it can be!

+The journey of a thousand miles begins with a single commit.
+Happy coding!

 * Summaries: AI summarizes your entries, your week, your year.
 * Themes: AI shows your recurring themes & issues.
 Also valuable for dream themes.
-* Questions: Ask AI anything about yourself.
-The answers and insights may surprise you.
 * Books: AI recommends self-help books based on your entries.
+* Security: All text is industry-standard encrypted.
-* Field Tracking: Track fields (mood, sleep, substance intake, etc).
+* Field Tracking (lots to be done here): Track fields (mood, sleep, substance intake, etc).
 AI shows you how they interact and which ones to focus on.
-* Share: Share journals with therapists, who can use all these tools to catch up since your last session.
+* Share (coming soon): Share journals with therapists, who can use all these tools to catch up since your last session.
-* Security: All text is industry-standard encrypted.
-* Future: The sky's the limit with BERT language models!
-Astrology?
-Dream analysis?
+* Questions (coming soon): Ask AI anything about yourself.
+The answers and insights may surprise you.

 # Setup
 Currently very hairy, will clean this up soon.